 What are developments in the UK you are excited/worried about?

-The banking industry is facing unprecedented change with an oversupply of finance and an undersupply of good service.
-Following the 2008 crisis this has been fueled by incumbent banks losing the trust of their customers and a rapid increase in the number of new entrants.
-Policymakers have encouraged competition and initiatives such as Open Banking have made it possible for new challenger banks and FinTechs to enter the market with digital offerings.
+The banking industry is facing enormous change.
+Following the 2008 crisis this has been fuelled by incumbent banks losing the trust of their customers and a rapid increase in the number of new entrants.
+Policymakers have encouraged competition and initiatives such as Open Banking have made it possible for new Challenger Banks and FinTechs to enter the market with digital offerings.

 Do you think Unity has the power to contribute to a systemic change in the financial sector?

-The success of the banking industry is the sum of its parts, while Unity is small we have a unique opportunity to demonstrate how banking can be different.
+The success of the banking industry is the sum of its parts, while Unity is small, we have a unique opportunity to demonstrate how banking can be different.
 If we collaborate effectively, and its vital that we do, and ensure customers are central to our thinking, we can help to drive change and punch well-above our weight and strengthen our impact reporting consistent within a globally recognised framework.

 SFRE Fund has been a shareholder of Unity Trust Bank since 2015.
 The fund invests in financial institutions in both emerging and developed markets in order to close the gap in financing social change globally.
 Find out more about Unity Trust Bank’s social impact.